top of page

 HOW TO APPLY

-We may also reach out directly to qualifying families.
+Our Summer 2024 program is finished.
+If you are still interested in receiving benefits in the future, please call our front office and let us know!
+We will also be reaching out directly to qualifying families.
 We are honored to bring this opportunity to our families!

 about mon